Robotics & autonomous systems

 xLSTM forecasting

-The xLSTM forecasting daemon (port 8884) handles trajectory prediction, motion planning, and recovery policy on time-series sensor data.
-Linear in sequence length — better fit than transformers for hours-long telemetry windows.
+The xLSTM forecasting workload handles trajectory forecasting, motion planning, and recovery-policy execution on time-series sensor data.
+Linear in sequence length — a better fit than transformers for hours-long telemetry windows.

 Store-and-forward